unyt-org/uix/docs/manual/07 Rendering Methods.md

     </div>
 ```

-### Hybrid Rendering with Frontend Slots
+### Frontend Slots

-With hybrid rendering, it is also possible to partially render content completely on the frontend inside predefined *slots*.
+With hybrid rendering, it is also possible to render parts of the content completely on the frontend inside predefined *slots*.

 To achieve this, define the content for both the backend and frontend entrypoint.